 Leadership: Krista Jackson (Artistic & Executive Director)

 Imago Theatre distinguishes itself through bilingual productions and experimental work.
 Their accessibility initiatives, including Pay-What-You-Decide tickets and relaxed performances, make theatre available to diverse audiences.
 They’re celebrating 10 years of artist residencies this season.
+Rather than marking a 10-year residency milestone, the company is currently focused on expanding its mentorship ecosystem through programs like Nested Circles (Innovation Award recipient at the 2024/25 Montreal English Theatre Awards), the 2.0 Project (Producing Mentorship Program), and the new Simmer Festival launching in March 2026.

 Pro Tip: Sign up for their newsletters to stay in the loop about upcoming shows and special events.
 You really don’t want to miss what’s coming next.